-Olopatadine HCL 0.1%, (e.g., Patanol) Ophthalmic Solution: For 3 years of age and older.
+Olopatadine HCL 0.1%, (e.g., Patanol) Opthalmic Solution: For 3 years of age and older.
 Instill 1 drop in affected eye(s) twice daily (allowing 6-8 hours between doses).
 May be better tolerated when refrigerated before use.

 If unable to take the above:

-- a.
-Nedocromil (e.g., Alocril) Ophthalmic Solution: For 3 years of age and older, instill 1-2 drops in affected eye(s) twice daily.
+Nedocromil (Alocril) Ophthalmic Solution: For 3 years of age and older, instill 1-2 drops in affected eye(s) twice daily.
 May be better tolerated when refrigerated before use.

-OR - Emedastine Difumarate Ophthlamic Solution: (e.g., Emadine) For 3 years of age and older, instill 1 drop in affected eye(s) up to 4 times a day.
+Emedastine Difumarate Opthlamic Solution: For 3 years of age and older, instill 1-2 drops in affected eye(s) up to 4 times a day.

-NOTE: If topical agents are not tolerated or not effective, then oral antihistamines, as recommended in the Allergic Rhinitis nurse protocol may be used.
+NOTE: If topical agents are not tolerated or not effective, then oral antihistamines, as recommended in the Allergic Rhinitis nurse protocol, may be used.

-Cold compresses to relieve discomfort, if mild non-purulent conjunctivitis associated with an upper respiratory infection or allergic conjunctivitis is present.
+Cold compresses to relieve discomfort, if mild non-purulent conjunctivitis associated with an upper respiratory infection or allergic conjunctivitis.

 - 1. Viral conjunctivitis may last up to 12-14 days, but commonly for 3-5 days. - 2.
 Bacterial conjunctivitis should respond to treatment within 2-3 days. - 3.
 Hands must be washed before and after application of ophthalmic ointment or solution.
 Instruct in hand washing technique and disposal of contaminated tissues. - 4.
-Avoid contact of medication tube or bottle tip with skin or eye. - 5.
-Do not share bath cloths/towels. - 6.
-If no improvement in 2 to 3 days, seek care or return to clinic.
-If symptoms worsen or child complains of increased pain, seek care immediately. - 7.
+Do not share bath cloths/towels. - 5.
+Seek care or return to clinic in 24 hours if no improvement. - 6.
 School or daycare attendance: Check with school.
 American Academy of Pediatrics position is that children with infectious conjunctivitis under treatment may attend school provided reasonable precautions are taken to avoid close contact such as wrestling in physical education class.
 Children with allergic conjunctivitis may attend school.
 (A common school policy is to only allow a child to return if 'treatment' has been initiated.
+For
-For this reason it is reasonable at times to treat conjunctivitis with minimal discharge with an anti-bacterial eye drop so that the child may return to school.)

-- 8. May use cold, wet compresses.
+- this reason it is reasonable at times to treat conjunctivitis with minimal discharge with an anti-bacterial eye drop so that the child may return to school.) - 7.
+May use cold, wet compresses.
 To clean eyes, use cotton balls moistened with water.
-Use a fresh cotton ball with each wipe. - 9.
-Do not use the child's eye medicine for anyone else. - 10.
+Use a fresh cotton ball with each wipe. - 8.
+Do not use the child's eye medicine for anyone else. - 9.
 Contact clinic if any problems obtaining medications.

-In 2 to 3 days if no improvement; call back and seek care immediately if symptoms worsen or child complains of increased pain.
+In 2 to 3 days if no improvement; call back sooner if symptoms worsen or there is increased pain.

 - 1. Infants less than three months of age (because of Chlamydia trachomatis concern).
 Refer urgently if purulent discharge started between 2 and 5 days of age.
 This could represent gonorrhea and may require systemic antibiotics without delay.
-NOTE: If the discharge started in the first 24 hours and clears within 48 hours this is typical of chemical conjunctivitis secondary to the instillation of drops at birth to prevent gonorrhea infection and does not require referral or treatment - 2.
+NOTE: If the discharge started in the first 24 hours this is typical of chemical conjunctivitis secondary to the instillation of drops at birth to prevent gonorrhea infection and does not require referral or treatment. - 2.
 If a physician's note is necessary to re-enter school. - 3.
-No improvement in 2 to 3 days after initiation of treatment, or if symptoms worsen. - 4.
+No improvement in 24 hours after initiation of treatment. - 4.
 Foreign body, trauma or chemical injury. - 5.
 Moderate to severe eye pain; any visual disturbance, including blurring. - 6.
 Any conjunctivitis that might be gonococcal, regardless of age, (very copious discharge, gonococcus exposure). - 7.
 Any irregularities of pupil size or reaction to light. - 8.
-All contact lens wearers (possible infected corneal abrasion).

-- 9. Any redness of eyelids.

-- 10. Marked photophobia.
+All contact lens wearers (possible infected corneal abrasion). - 9.
+Any redness of eyelids. - 10.
+Marked photophobia.

-- 11. Acting sick, with significant lethargy or headache

-- 12. A vesicular rash near the eye (Herpes).

-- 13. Pregnant or breastfeeding patient.
+- 11. Acting sick, with significant lethargy or headache - 12.
+A vesicular rash near the eye (Herpes). - 13.
+Pregnant or breastfeeding client.